ericblade/mws-advanced/API.md

 ## MWS_ENDPOINTS

 A list of hosts you can use with the mws-advanced "host" option, hashed by MWS Region Name.

+## REQUEST_REPORT_TYPES

+Constants for endpoint handling code.
+Mostly report generation functions use these.

 ## getMarketplaces